 Accomodation and Meals

-International students are placed by The International Programs Central Coordination Office (CCCI) at PUC Rio into family homes, where they have the best chance to experience the Brazilian way of life and to speak everyday Portuguese.
-Most students have their own private room.
-Breakfast is included.
-Access to kitchen and laundry facilities and telephone is to be arranged by the student with the family.
+CIEE, a study abroad organization, places students with host families, where they have the best chance to experience the Brazilian way of life and to speak everyday Portuguese.
+Students have their own room.
+Breakfast and internet are provided.
+Access to kitchen and laundry facilities and the telephone is to be arranged by the student with the family.

 Fields of Study and Language of Instruction

 Portuguese Literature and Linguistics, Economics, Political Science, International Relations, Sociology, History, Geography, Education, Social Communication, Psychology, Philosophy, and Theology.

 All students must attend the non-for-credit one-month language pre-session course offered at PUC.
 After the intensive course, students who place in Portuguese Levels I, II, III (90 hours and 6 credits) should take this language course during the semester in addition to three regular university courses (4 credits each) for a total of 18 credits.
 Students who place in Levels IV and V (60 hours and 4 credits) take this language course plus four regular university courses (4 credits each) for a total of 20 credits.
 Participants may take a two-credit course, only if they pair it with another of the same subject for a total of 4 credits.
 No more than two 2-credit courses will be accepted.
 Year-long students do not need to attend the pre-session language course for their second semester.
 Students who successfully complete this courseload will obtain 15 credits and 5 courses per semester at Georgetown.